CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 2 Lab/CO1404 Week 2Lab.md

 #### **Objectives**

-This Lab aims to achive the following objective(s) below:
+This Lab aims to achieve the following objective(s) below:

 **PO.1**:  Introduce the development environment and programming language you will be using for this 			module.